 When we decide we want to do something BIG - build a business, write a book, launch a program, make the move - we deliberate and deliberate and then we deliberate some more.
 And then one day, we decide.
 After the due diligence, the dotting of the i’s and the crossing of the t’s (and the re-dotting and re-crossing), after the advice, the hand-wringing, we finally wind up here:

 Work finally begins when the fear of doing nothing exceeds the fear of doing it badly. - Alain de Botton

 And so we begin.

 But then our relationship with time does this crazy back flip.
-We imagine that all of those hours of chronic fretting, and crossing, and dotting, and asking, and worrying, and imagining somehow counted as putting in the time for the work, because we expect insta-results.
+We imagine that all of those hours of chronic fretting and crossing and dotting and asking and worrying and imagining somehow counted as putting in the time for the work because we expect instant results.

 The tiger in our tanks is hungry and wants to be fed NOW.
 Big meaty morsels of success.

 One catch: the work wasn’t in the fretting and obsessing and stressing.
 The work is in doing the work.